Ethan Lazuk

 LinkedIn post appearing in Google search results.

-What’s interesting is the author, Grant Cardone, doesn’t really have E-E-A-T for that topic.
+What’s interesting is that author, Grant Cardone, doesn’t really have E-E-A-T for the topic.

-His post does have “300+ reactions,” except I don’t know if that matters.
+His post does have “300+ reactions,” but I don’t know if that matters.

 LinkedIn post ranking in Google Search for Perspectives query.

-Many of the above screenshots are from February and March of 2024.
+Many of the above screenshots were from February through March of 2024.

-As of April of 2024, I’ve been noticing a continuation and growth of this trend, as mentioned in the introduction of this article.
+In April of 2024, I began noticing a continuation and growth of this trend.

-As a general example, if you publish a blog post and then share it on LinkedIn, it’s possible the latter might rank alongside (or even outrank) the original post.
+As a general example, if you publish a blog post and then share its link in a LinkedIn post, it’s possible that post might appear alongside (or even outrank) your website’s page.

 LinkedIn post ranking in Google desktop search.

-While the mobile results shows the full title:
+While the mobile results shows the page’s full title:

 Mobile search result on Google showing LinkedIn post.

-Most recently, I’ve seen social media content populating the image boxes in Google’s search results (what we might consider Google Images):
+I’ve noticed social media content populating the Images box in Google’s normal search results (what we might consider a Google Images feature):

 X content appearing in Google Images.

-And I’ve also see social content profiles used for knowledge panel about sections and even People also ask question answers:
+And I’ve also see social content profiles used for knowledge panel About sections and even People also ask question answers (which are informed by featured snippet technology):

 LinkedIn profile in People also ask on Google.